Lawrencelapointe/college_app_portal/README.md

-# 🎓 College Selection Portal
+# 🎓 GlidrU

-**A personalized web application to help students organize and customize key questions for finding the perfect college match.**
+**Your personalized college selection companion - helping students organize and customize key questions for finding the perfect college match.**

 ---